Past Events

 !!! seems it only displays well the 2nd time? ugh.

-Take a walk to the refreshing waters of Roaring Brook.
-Map of Roaring Brook Preserve.
+Explore an old colonial ruins on this walk.
+Meet at the Mt Archer Woods Parking lot at the top of the hill and on the south side of Mt Archer Rd.
 Join Tori and family on the 4th Sunday of every month for a “mile-ish” hike geared towards families with children under 5, but no age limit!

 Kindly email vharris1391@gmail.com to register.